nus-cs2113-AY2425S1/tp/docs/UserGuide.md

 Adds a new rental transaction to the system.

 To add transaction bearing either an existing license plate number and/or customer name, all previous transactions containing either both or one of the parameter must be either marked as completed or be removed from the transaction list.
+It means that when a customer and a car are in a transaction, either that customer or that car cannot involve in other transactions, including transactions with different time periods (start date - end date), unless that transaction is marked as completed or be removed from the transaction list.

 **Format:** `add-tx /c [LICENSE_PLATE_NUMBER] /u [CUSTOMER_NAME] /d [DURATION] /s [START_DATE: dd-MM-yyyy]`